ilaiazulay/AB-test/README.md

 **Welcome to our part in SAAS-System!**

-We are a team that is part of a SAAS-System The system was built by several teams, each team has a part for which it is responsible for the system.
-We are responsible for the logic of the system.
+Part of a SAAS-System The system was built by several teams, each team has a part for which it is responsible for the system.
+I am responsible for the logic of the system.
 You can create and run experimentAB and Feature Flag tests  according to attributes you choose and the amount of traffic that will participate in the experiment,decide on the variants for the user,get access to the goals and to the call witch mad by each account and experiments.